worldline/JS-Training/README.md

 ### or on your local machine:

-- Install latest verison of Node.js and an IDE for JavaScript (recommended: Visual Studio Code)
+- Install latest version of Node.js and an IDE for JavaScript (recommended: Visual Studio Code)
-- Install Node dependencies (`npm install` at the project root folder) and the testing library (`npm i -g jest`)
+- Install Node dependencies (`npm install` at the project root folder) and the testing library (`npm i -g vitest`)
-- Manually run all the tests with `jest` command, or one test in particular with `jest exo01`.
+- Manually run all the tests with `vitest` command, or one test in particular with `vitest exo01`.
 Use `--watch` flag to automatically run the tests again whenever a source file has changed.